iblech/lets-play-agda/Padova2025/ProvingBasics/Connectives.lagda.md

 judgmentally equal to `(fst w , snd w)`.

-Secondly, we allow the type `A` and the values of the `P` function to be larger kind of types, types in `Set₁` or higher, instead of restricting to the base universe `Set`.
+Secondly, we allow the type `A` and the values of the `P` function to be larger kinds of types, i.e. types in `Set₁` or higher, instead of restricting to the base universe `Set`.
 This extra generality is useful for later developments.
 It would be a nuisance to have to redefine the dependent pair construction then.
 :::